Does Asking If the Escort Is Law Enforcement Make a Difference?

 Real-world cases abound where individuals thought they were protected by asking, “Are you a cop?” only to be arrested shortly after.

-In such scenarios, the individuals involved assumed that their question provided a shield of protection, not realizing that officers are not required to disclose their role.
+In such scenarios, the individuals involved assumed that their question provided a shield of protection, not realising that officers are not required to disclose their role.
 This leads to arrests and legal consequences, illustrating the dangerous naivety of relying on myths rather than facts.

-What Actually Constitutes Entrapment?
+What Actually Constitutes Entrapment

 The legal definition of entrapment is crucial for understanding when a law enforcement action crosses the line.